-Final exams were over.
-Eighteen-year-old Hamish Bidgood was partying alongside many others at an annual week-long celebration.
+Final exams were over and 18-year-old Hamish Bidgood was partying alongside many others at an annual week-long celebration.
 That night, though, was to be his last.
-He did whippets for hours before reportedly hallucinating, pushing past his friends and throwing himself off an eleventh-floor hotel balcony.
+He did whippets for hours before reportedly hallucinating, pushing past his friends and throwing himself off an 11th-floor hotel balcony.
 (Lock, 2018)

 Bidgood is not the only one to suffer disastrous effects from whippets.
 A Sydney, Australia university student sustained permanent spinal cord damage after going through 360 canisters a week.
 (Lock, 2018) Eighteen-year-old Ohio University student Collin Wiant died after doing whippets during an extensive hazing episode (Paton, 2019) and 17-year-old John Schoenig also died of chemical asphyxia from whippets.
 No traces of alcohol were in his blood.
 (Darville, 2019)

-The danger isn’t limited to just the person doing the whippet.
+The danger is not limited to the person doing whippets.
 Actions taken while high on whippets can harm others, too.
 Jose Perez, 22, was high on whippets when he caused a 2017 California crash that led to the death of an 11-year-old girl.
 (Queally, 2018)

 Here are 13 things you need to know about the not-so-harmless drug commonly called whippets.